From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

 \item[(b)] From the perspective of harmonic analysis, we introduce a new dyadic model, which we refer to as a \emph{hypersingular sparse operator}.
 Unlike classical sparse operators associated with Calder\'on--Zygmund theory or recent sparse domination frameworks, the $(p,q)$-boundedness range of these hypersingular sparse operators depends intrinsically on the geometry of the underlying sparse family.
 In particular, geometric parameters such as sparseness and degree directly influence the admissible $(p, q)$-range, rather than merely affecting operator norms.
 This reveals a genuinely new phenomenon beyond both classical Calder\'on--Zygmund theory and standard sparse domination.

-\item[(c)] More broadly, the Bourgain interpolation framework developed in this paper provides a flexible and systematic tool for treating hypersingular operators.
+\item[(c)] More broadly, the Forelli--Rudin methed developed in this paper provides a flexible and systematic tool for treating hypersingular operators.
 We expect that this approach will have further applications, including weighted estimates, commutator theory, hypersingular Bergman theory in several complex variables (on general domains), and related problems, both in complex analysis and in other areas of analysis; see Section~\ref{20251219sec06} for possible directions for future work. \end{enumerate}

 The rest of this paper is organized as follows.
 In Section \ref{20251219sec02}, we collect basic definitions and notation that will be used throughout the paper.
-In Section \ref{20251219sec03}, we establish the $L^p$ mapping theory for the dyadic hypersingular maximal operator $M_t^{\mathcal D}$, including both the off-critical-line bounds and the critical-line estimates, together with the endpoint characterizations in the radial weighted setting.
-In Section \ref{20251219sec04}, we turn to the hypersingular Bergman projection $K_{2t}$ and prove the critical-line estimates, with special emphasis on the endpoint $(p,q)=\left(\frac{1}{3-2t},1\right)$ via a combination of hypersingular sparse domination and Bourgain's interpolation trick.
-In Section \ref{20251219sec05}, we introduce hypersingular sparse operators associated with graded sparse families in $\mathbb R^n$ and prove the corresponding $L^p$-$L^q$ theory, which in particular extends and strengthens the results obtained earlier for $K_{2t}$.
+In Section \ref{20251219sec03}, we establish the sharp $L^p$ mapping theory for the dyadic hypersingular maximal operator $\calM_t^{\mathcal D}$, including both the off-critical-line bounds and the critical-line estimates, together with the endpoint characterizations in the radial weighted setting.
+Moreover, we prove a two-weight estimate for $\calM_t^{\calD}, t>0$.
+In Section \ref{20251219sec04}, we turn to the hypersingular Bergman projection $K_{2t}$ and prove the sharp critical-line estimates, with special emphasis on the endpoint $(p,q)=\left(\frac{1}{3-2t},1\right)$ via a complex--analytic version of the Forelli--Rudin method.
+In Section \ref{20251219sec05}, we introduce hypersingular sparse operators associated with graded sparse families in $\mathbb R^n$ and prove the corresponding $L^p$-$L^q$ theory via a dyadic version of the Forelli--Rudin method, which in particular extends and strengthens the results obtained earlier for $\calM_t^{\calD}$ and $K_{2t}$.
+In addition, we include a discussion of two other different approaches to study $\mathbb A_{\calS}^t$: one via ideas from sparse domination, and the other via Bourgain's interpolation trick.
 Finally, in Section \ref{20251219sec06}, we propose several open problems and further directions motivated by the methods developed in this paper.